suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 1. Wait for deployment to complete(it can take a few minutes), and then click on the **Go to resource** button, this will take you to your workspace resource.

-   > -**Congratulations** on completing the task!
+   > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

 - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
 - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.